GLSRC/rescomp/README.md

       conda deactivate rc_env
       conda activate rc_env

-  and then, should pip still not be located in the active environment by "_which pip_", install pip explicitly:
+  and then, should pip still not be located in the active environment by "which pip", install pip explicitly:

       conda install pip